Special to the KCSA Bulletin

 In retirement, Kingsmill resident Bill O’Donovan has pursued a charter boat business to share the joy of sailing.
 Here’s how charter sailing started.
 It began on the beach of Kingsmill years ago when Bill and Bonnie Tully met.
 “He took me out one afternoon on a 14-foot Sunfish, and we sailed all the way out to the Idle Fleet and over to Hog Island.
-I became quite taken with sailing, and him.”
+I became quite taken with sailing — and him.”

-Before long the couple upgraded to a 16-foot sailboat that they kept at the Kingsmill docks for a decade.
+Before long the couple upgraded to a 16-foot Newport-class sailboat that they kept at the Kingsmill docks for a decade.
 The boat was named Wendin for their young daughters Robin and Wendy.
 Bill thought it would be a good bonding experience for the family, and it was.
 They enjoyed many an afternoon sailing the James River out of Kingsmill Marina.
 They girls played in the tiny V-berth and enjoyed jumping off the boat into the water.

-Five years later, he is living the dream by taking out hundreds of tourists and locals on three-hour cruises from early spring through Thanksgiving.
+Ten years later, he is living the dream by taking out hundreds of tourists and locals from early spring through Thanksgiving.
 Capt.
-Bill switched rivers and now sails the York on a 32-foot Hunter at a marina in Gloucester Point.
-He offers a narrative from the water’s perspective on the 1781 Battle of the Capes and the Siege of Yorktown.
+Bill offers a narrative from the water’s perspective on the 1781 Battle of the Capes and the Siege of Yorktown.
 He gives informal lessons as well.
 His Boatbuyer Cruise discourages buying in favor of renting, which comes as a pleasant surprise to wives.
-Each cruise runs three hours, which many people recall from “Gilligan’s Island.”
+Each cruise runs three hours, an iconic term that many people recall from “Gilligan’s Island.”
 During the Covid pandemic, he billed it as the best Williamsburg tour offering safe “social distance sailing” daily for up to six people.

 As a newspaper man, Bill learned Internet marketing early on and now exploits social media to get leads.
-He’s written more than 700 blogs to boost that effort.
+He wrote nearly 800 extensive blogs to boost that effort.
 “If you google the words Let’s Go Sail, I come up eight times on the first page.
 That reflects the impact of social media.”
 He did it by tying together key words from internet ads to blogs like this one: Extraordinary experience for couples, Leave your worries behind, Experience the thrill of moving with the wind without a care in the world.

 Years later the girls commissioned an oil painting depicting the origins of the sailing family at Kingsmill.

 His most notable customer?
-“Dean Sheridan served as a rescue paramedic in every American war after Grenada.
+“Dean Sheridan served as a US Air Force rescue paramedic in every American war after Grenada.
 He made 18 combat jumps to save injured and captured Americans, including Jessica Lynch in Iraq.
 On the day he and his wife sailed with me, I noticed he was limping.
-Doctors removed the last of shrapnel from his hip.
+That’s because doctors removed the last of shrapnel from his hip.
 Dean won two Bronze Stars, the Distinguished Service Cross and seven Purple Hearts.”

 He’s done engagements, weddings and burials at sea.
 “Ashes only,” he clarified.
 “My first wedding produced a dozen dolphins jumping out of the water as if celebrating the couple.
 For engagements, I give the fellow a fake ring in case he drops it off the bow.”

 What’s next?
-“I take many couples out sailing from Kingsmill and the Resort.
+“I take many couples out sailing who live in Kingsmill or stay the Resort.
 I’d love to set up a second boat at the Kingsmill Marina, where we began.”